Spouse of the prime minister of Mauritius

-The spouse of the prime minister of Mauritius is the title of the wife or husband of the Prime Minister of Mauritius.
-To date it has been held by only 5 women, the current holder is Kobita Jugnauth.
+The Spouse of the Prime Minister of Mauritius is the title given to the wife or husband of the Prime Minister of Mauritius.
+To date it has been held by only 5 women, Kobita Jugnauth held the title of spouse of the Prime Minister from 2017 to 2024.
+Veena Ramgoolam currently holds the title of spouse of the Prime Minister.

 Public role

 The role of the Prime Ministerial Consort is not an official office and as such they are not given a salary or official duties, however, is still generally regarded as a public figure, frequently accompanying the prime minister on campaign and other public appearances, and often hosting dignitaries at the prime minister's residence.
 The spouse of the Prime Minister of Mauritius frequently participates in humanitarian and charitable work.